-Successfully transitioned the contract for the Health Consumer Alliance to the Office of Legal Affairs while continuing to assist consumers on complicated issues.

-- Successfully completed the permanent rule-making process for all program regulations. - In coordination with the Plan Management Division, drafted and implemented a solution regarding the loss of cost-sharing reduction payments. - Provided technical assistance on a variety of state and federal legislative proposals. - Began transition of the review of proposed decisions on eligibility and enrollment appeals from the Service Center to ensure a more streamlined appeals process in compliance with state and federal law.
+- Successfully transitioned the contract for the Health Consumer Alliance to the Office of Legal Affairs while continuing to assist consumers on complicated issues. - Began the permanent rule-making process for the eligibility and enrollment regulations for both the individual exchange and Covered California for Small Business. - In coordination with the Plan Management Division, drafted and implemented a solution regarding the loss of cost-sharing reduction payments. - Successfully transitioned the review of proposed decisions on eligibility and enrollment appeals from the Service Center to ensure a more streamlined appeals process in compliance with state and federal law.
+This transition also includes the second-level appeal process with the U.S. Department of Health and Human Services.